conjugateprior/events/README.md

-# The `events` Package
+# The events Package

-The aim of `events` is to make life a bit easier for people who analyse event data: the kind of thing that KEDS/TABARI generates as output.
+The aim of events is to make life a bit easier for people who analyse event data: the kind of thing that KEDS/TABARI generates as output.
 There's nothing fancy in the package, just a logically structured interface to all the data massaging we do to event data before any actual analysis.

-The philosophy of the package is that you will want to read in raw event data and then apply a sequence of filters and aggregations of actors and event types, each of which result in an new event data set, and finish by applying `make_dyads` to make a set of named temporally regular directed dyad time series suitable for time series analysis.
+The philosophy of the package is that you will want to read in raw event data and then apply a sequence of filters and aggregators for actors and event types, each of which result in an new event data set, and finish by applying `make_dyads` to make a set of named temporally regular directed dyad time series suitable for time series analysis.